Certora/Documentation/docs/cvl/expr.md

 ```

 (storage-comparison)=
-Comparing Storage
+Comparing storage
 -----------------

-As described in {ref}`the documentation on storage types <storage-type>`, CVL represents the entirety of the EVM and its ghost state
+As described in {ref}`the documentation on storage types <storage-type>`, CVL represents the entirety of the EVM and its
+{ref}`ghost state <ghost-functions>`
 in variables with `storage` type.
-Variables of these types can be checked for equality and inequality.
+Variables of this type can be checked for equality and inequality.

 The basic form of this expression is `s1 == s2`, where `s1` and `s2` are variables of type `storage`.
 This expression compares the states represented by `s1` and `s2`; that is, it checks equality of the following: